evan-007/angular-async-testing/readme.md

-Testing countries & capitals
+Testing an Asynchronous Service with Jasmine 2.0
 =====================================

-`karma init` installs jasmine 1.3 by default, 2.0 has cleaner syntax for asynchronous tests, but doesn't support all of the same libraries.
+`karma init` installs jasmine 1.3 by default.
+Version 2.0 has cleaner syntax for asynchronous tests, but doesn't support all of the same libraries.
+This is written for 2.0: `npm install karma-jasmine@2_0 --save-dev`

-Testing an Asynchronous Service with Jasmine 2.0
+Using `done()`
 -------------------------

 If there is a service that uses promises, like: